 I’m not going to lie, Trails of Cold Steel III may have caused water to involuntary seep from my eye ducts at various moments within the narrative.
 One such moment was the reunion of the original Class VII.
 This isn’t a new event as the second game saw Rean travel across the country as he seeks out and got the gang back together for the final showdown.
 However, every reunion within this game is so much more emotional and impactful as they’ve not seen each other for over a year, so bumping into each other mid-mission often turns into a rebonding session.

 Just like any of the previous games, bonding with the team is very important if you’re going for the good endings (and trophies).
 As such, choosing who you decide to bond with during your free time, buying and sending gifts to your colleagues, taking them with you in the Valimar fights, and taking baths with them will boost your relationships.
 What’s that?
 Taking baths with them?
 That’s right, fighting is a dirty process, everyone needs to bathe and have someone scrub their back, right?!
-Okay, this is based on Japanese baths, so it’s basically a mini-swimming pool which has been segregated to men and women, but you can still chat to each other as you submerge yourself in the warm soothing water…
+Okay, this is based on Japanese baths, so it’s basically a mini-swimming pool that has been segregated to men and women, but you can still chat to each other as you submerge yourself in the warm soothing water…

 So, not only will you primarily take control of Rean and the three new Class VII members, but you’ll also team up with around sixteen more playable characters throughout the game – maybe more.
 Each one with their own weapons, skills, abilities and fighting style – this really is the biggest game so far, both in terms of the character roster and the game itself, clocking in at around 150 hours to get the platinum for me.